 When John the Baptist heard in prison of the works of the Messiah,

-Matthew’s gospel doesn’t explain until 14:3-12 the reason of John’s imprisonment: publicly rebuking Herod Antipas for his adulterous and incestuous marriage with Herodias.
+John was imprisoned for publicly rebuking Herod Antipas for his adulterous and incestuous marriage with Herodias (see Matthew 14:3-12).

 he sent his disciples to him with this question, “Are you the one who is to come, or should we look for another?”